sophiaboisvert/JeopardyGame/README.md

 # J-ArchiveScraper
-This program scrapes the J-Archive for all of the categories, values, clues, answers
+This python program scrapes the J-Archive for all of the categories, values, clues, answers

+It consists of two python files.
+EpisodeScraper.py creates a list of all of the hyperlinks to the individual games This file needs to be run once befor running Scraper.py Scraper.py scrapes all of the individual games available and stores it in a csv file.